Remote Learning Policy

 Processing personal data

-Staff members may need to collect and/or share personal data such as such as email addresses as part of the remote learning system.
-As long as this processing is necessary for the school’s official functions, individuals won’t need to give permission for this to happen.
+Staff members may need to collect and/or share personal data such as email addresses as part of the remote learning system.
+As long as this processing is necessary for the school’s official functions, individuals will not need to give permission for this to happen.

 However, staff are reminded to collect and/or share as little personal data as possible online.